 Some lenders take longer than others.
 Have Co-operative done the valuation?
 Have you informed Co-operative as to your lawyers' details and checked that your lawyers are on the Co-operative conveyancing panel?
 Sometimes it can take as long as six weeks for a mortgage offer to be issued.

-I recently had an offer agreed on a house in Llanddulas.
-My financial adviser pressured me to appoint their conveyancing practitioner.
-I paid an advanced payment of £200.
-A few days later, the lawyer called me to say that they were not on the Virgin Money conveyancing panel.
+I recently had an offer accepted on an apartment in Llanddulas.
+My mortgage broker recommended their conveyancers.
+I paid an upfront payment of £225.
+A few days later, the conveyancing practitioner called me sheepishly admitting that they were not on the Yorkshire BS conveyancing panel.
 Am I right in thinking that I should be due a refund?

-You should be able to recover this from the law firm if they were not on the Virgin Money panel.
+You should be able to recover this from the law firm if they were not on the Yorkshire BS panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.